prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-"Pay-as-You-Go"-Pricing.md

 Cloud Biometric API uses state-of-the-art face, face+face mask, voice and fingerprint algorithms to detect and recognize human biometrics in images and audio.
 Capabilities include models and APIs that locate biometric geometry, validate biometrics and perform identification.

-### Cloud Biometric API "Pay as You Go" Pricing
 Under the pay-as-you-go pricing model, requests for Cloud Biometric API are billed by SKU.
-One or more SKUs are triggered for each request, depending on the fields that are specified in the request.
+One or more SKUs are triggered for each request, depending on the fields that are specified ("called") in the request.

 #### There are two types of fees.
 **Billable Units**: Each component, model or API applied to a biometric is a billable unit.
 Using multiple components, models or APIs against a single biometric image or audio counts as processing multiple billable units.
 For example, if you apply Face Landmarks, Blur Detection and Face Identification (3 models) to the same image, you are billed for one billable unit of Face Landmarks, one billable unit of Blur Detection and one billable unit for Face Identification.